 The Aachen Center for 3D Printing is a joint research group of Fraunhofer ILT and the FH Aachen University of Applied Sciences, and aims to give small and medium-sized companies access to the entire process chain in the field of additive manufacturing (AM).
 This way, they can exploit the economic and technological opportunities offered by this innovative technology.

-As small and medium-sized businesses screen their own applications, they increasingly see the economic and techno-logical opportunities of AM in their production environments.
+As small and medium-sized businesses screen their own applications, they increasingly see the economic and technological opportunities of AM in their production environments.
 Often, however, they shy away from investment risks; most of all, they seldom have qualified 3D printing specialists and skilled workers.
 This is where the closely cooperating team of experts from Fraunhofer ILT and FH Aachen comes in.

-At the Fraunhofer ILT, the Center for Nanophotonics combines a series of activities, thereby developing analysis systems with a resolution in the nm range, but it also generates products and components with structures far below, in the rage of several nanometers.
+At Fraunhofer ILT, the Center for Nanophotonics combines a series of activities, thereby developing analysis systems with a resolution in the nm range, but it also generates products and components with structures in the rage of several nanometers.